Hard times for GoPro – exits a market & reduces its workforce

 The action camera maker will exit the arial market after selling its remaining Karma inventory.

 Trying to access the drone market proved to much for GoPro.
-Karma has faced margin challenges in and extremely competitive market.
-To this we also have to add the recall of approximately 2’500 Karma drones – due to power loss operation – that happened back in November of 2016 and whatever implications it had on the brand value and product it self.
+Karma has faced margin challenges in an extremely competitive market.
+To this we also have to add the recall of approximately 2’500 Karma drones – due to units losing power during operation – that happened back in November of 2016 and whatever implications it had on the brand value and product it self.

 In a press release from the company, detailing certain preliminary financial results for the fourth quarter ended December 31, 2017, the company announces that it is in fact exiting the arial market once it has sold out its existing Karma inventory.